Public Relations Firm Leader Rita Tateel on Celebrity Endorsements

 13:23 – How to effectively brief a celebrity on your key messages prior to a special event appearance.

-14:01 – At what point do you monitor social media before, during or after a celebrity appearance?
+14:01 – At what point do you monitor social media influencers?
+Before, during or after a celebrity appearance?

 15:23 – How to maximize the impact of a celebrity appearance and the most common mistakes organizations make when book a celebrity for public relations event.